appindesign/orienteering-fixtures/readme.md

 - the font size to use on widescreen v narrow screen (e.g. desktop v mobile)

 ## Part 2a HTML
-This part Constructs a list of links to fixtures other than NIOA fixtures.
+This part constructs a list of links to fixtures other than NIOA fixtures.

 *Customisation* All these links could be of interest to all BOF associations though with NIOA sitting close to the Irish Orieteering Association (IOA), a link to the IOA comes first.

 ## Part 2b JavaScript to fetch the data
 *Customisation* The request url needs customised for the specific association.
 For example the url for NIOA fixtures is https://www.britishorienteering.org.uk/fixturesjson.php?assoc=NIOA.
-If you wished, you could include more than one association e.g. https://www.britishorienteering.org.uk/fixturesjson.php?assoc=NIOA,SOA would include the NI and Scottish Orienteering Association fixtures.
+If you wished, you could include more than one association e.g. https://www.britishorienteering.org.uk/fixturesjson.php?assoc=NIOA,SOA would include the NI and Scottish Orienteering Association fixtures and https://www.britishorienteering.org.uk/fixturesjson.php would include all associations.

 To fetch the data from the BOF website
 - The request is prepared,